thinhhungw/Template-for-CP/README.md

 ## 🚀 FLEX MY TEMPLATE
 - I've actually used this template in some major competitions.
 - It helps me code much faster.
 - Feel free to check out my template! :33

+## HAVE FUN!
+Follow my github profile for more :3